chatwoot/docs/docs/user-guide/integrations.md

 </div>

-Click on Add New Webhooks button on the right hand top side of the screen.
+Click on the "Add New Webhook" button on the right hand top side of the screen.

 <div align="center">